- Home

 I will initiate and lead:

-- Survey 8th grade Hispanic students about effectiveness with vocabulary and reading instructional strategies.
+- Survey 8th grade English Learners about effectiveness with UDL practices and culturally responsive teaching practices

 I will collaborate with others on: